🤟 A list of circa 50 case studies of self-managing organizations

 Cheers,

-If you enroll in our Masterclass before August 31, you will get:
+If you enroll before February 20, you’ll get:

-• Full, lifelong entry to our online community, where you'll enjoy monthly events, exclusive interviews, cutting-edge case studies, and much more.
+• Lifelong access to our online community—monthly events, exclusive interviews, cutting-edge case studies, and more.

-• Unlimited access to your Masterclass content, extending beyond the usual one year.
+• Unlimited access to your Masterclass content, beyond the usual one-year limit.

 Follow us on: